 12. For also after the Trojan war the Grecians continued still their shiftings and transplantations; insomuch as never resting, they improved not their power.
-For the late return of the Greeks from Ilium caused not a little innovation; and in most of the cities there arose seditions: and those which were driven out, built2 cities for themselves in other places.
-For those that are now called A.C.
-1124.
-Bœotians, in the sixtieth year after the taking of Troy, expelled Arne by the Thessalians, seated themselves in that country, which now Bœotia, Bosotia, more anciently Cadmeis. was then called Cadmeis.
-(But there was in the their whole force, and with such part only as from time to time was present at the siege; or even by a blockade, they might have taken Troy with less time and trouble."] ^{1 [&}quot; Whereas, if they had gone furnished with store of provision, and had with all their forces, eased of boot-haling and tillage, carried through the war without interruption, they might easily have overcome them in open battle and taken the city; since they were a match for the Trojans even without 2 [" Built the cities."
-That is, those famous cities built by Teucer, Philoctetes, Diomede, &c.
-Poppo.] same country a certain portion of that nation before, of whom also were they that went to the warfare of Troy).
+For the late return of the Greeks from Ilium caused not a little innovation; and in most of the cities there arose seditions; and those which were driven out. built2 cities for themselves in other places.
+For those that are now called Bœotians, in the sixtieth year after the taking of Troy, expelled Arne by the Thessalians, seated themselves in that country, which now Bootia, was then called Cadmeis.
+(But there A. C. 1104.
+A. 1m. was in the same country a certain portion of that nation before, of whom also were they that went to the warfare of Troy).
 And in the eightieth year, the Dorians1 together with the Heracleides seized on Peloponnesus.
-And with much ado, after long time, Greece had constant rest; and shifting their seats no longer, at length sent colonies abroad.
-And the Athenians planted Ionia and most of the A.C.
-1104.
-A. 1m.
-OL.
-327.
+And with much ado, after long time, Greece had constant rest; and shifting their seats no longer, at